Swimming Pool Installation Cost

 Ask your question

-There are several different types of pool for you to choose from, and the type of pool that you choose can affect the cost of the job.
-For example, a small above ground pool will cost considerably less than a fully tiled below ground pool.
+• What type of pool is it?
+There are several different types of garden swimming pools for you to choose from, and the type of pool that you choose can affect the cost of the job.
+For example, a small above-ground pool will cost considerably less than a fully tiled below-ground pool.

 odd shaped pool

-Building Regulations & Planning Permission for Garden Swimming Pool Installation
+Building Regulations & Planning Permission for Swimming Pool Installations

 There are several different types of swimming pools for you to choose from.
 Below is a list of the different types of swimming pools and the pros and cons of each type: